-- Chernobyl Children International pledges itself to fulfil all legal obligations regarding child protection under current Government legislation and guidelines; this includes regularly reviewing Garda vetting and recruitment procedures. - CCI has an appointed Designated Liaison Person (DLP) Norrie McGregor and a Deputy Designated Liaison Person (Deputy DLP) - Marie Cox. - Ensuring board members, staff and relevant volunteers complete Tusla's e-learning module in relation to the Children First Act, 2015 and other Children First training, as required. - Where there is a concern for the wellbeing of a child or vulnerable adult, CCI pledges to address the situation in an appropriate and urgent manner.
-Any suspicion of the sexual or physical abuse of a child in Ireland will be reported to Tusla: The Child and Family Agency or to An Garda Síochána where necessary. - In Belarus, suspicions of abuse will be reported in an appropriate and urgent manner to CCI's Minsk Office who will report the information to the Inspector for Child Protection or to the Inspector of Militia for the Minors, as appropriate. - Where there is a suspicion of child sexual abuse committed abroad by an Irish citizen or a person who is normally resident in Ireland, CCI will report that suspicion in an appropriate and urgent manner to An Garda Síochána and to the Belarusian Inspector for Child Protection or to the Inspector of Militia for the Minors, as appropriate. - CCI will support any staff member or volunteer who believes the wellbeing of a child is in danger.
+- Chernobyl Children International pledges itself to fulfil all legal obligations regarding child protection under current Government legislation and guidelines; this includes regularly reviewing Garda vetting and recruitment procedures. - CCI has an appointed Designated Liaison Person (DLP) Norrie McGregor and a Deputy Designated Liaison Person (Deputy DLP) Marie Cox. - Every member of the organisation has a responsibility to work together to prevent harm to children and vulnerable adults, however ultimate responsibility for Safeguarding lies with the CCI Board of Directors. - CCI's Board of Directors has appointed Helen Faughnan as the Board Member with special focus on Safeguarding. - Ensuring board members, staff and relevant volunteers complete Tusla's e-learning module in relation to the Children First Act, 2015 and other Children First training, as required. - Where there is a concern for the wellbeing of a child or vulnerable adult, CCI pledges to address the situation in an appropriate and urgent manner.
+Any suspicion of the sexual or physical abuse of a child in Ireland will be reported to Tusla: The Child and Family Agency or to An Garda Síochána where necessary. - In Belarus, suspicions of abuse will be reported in an appropriate and urgent manner to CCI's Minsk Office who will report the information to the Inspector for Child Protection or to the Inspector of Militia for the Minors, as appropriate. - Where there is a suspicion of child sexual abuse committed abroad by an Irish citizen or a person who is normally resident in Ireland, CCI will report that suspicion in an appropriate and urgent manner to An Garda Síochána and to the Belarusian Inspector for Child Protection or to the Inspector of Militia for the Minors, as appropriate.

+- CCI will support any staff member or volunteer who believes the wellbeing of a child is in danger.
 This will be done by assisting them in dealing with and reporting suspected mistreatment.
-CCI will also facilitate and, if necessary, aid staff members and programme participants to find professional help to deal with any issues of stress or discomfort that arise from encountering the mistreatment of a child. - CCI is committed to checking the suitability of all those within the organisation who have contact with children and vulnerable adults.
+CCI will also facilitate and, if necessary, aid staff members and programme participants to find professional help to deal with any issues of stress or discomfort that arise from encountering the mistreatment of a child.
+The Act Protection for Persons Reporting Child Abuse 1998 provides immunity from civil liability to a person who, in good faith, reports an allegation or suspicion of abuse to the relevant authorities.
+An individual need only have a reasonable belief that abuse is occurring to justifiably make a complaint. - CCI is committed to checking the suitability of all those within the organisation who have contact with children and vulnerable adults.
 This will be done through interview, application and completing Garda Vetting process and further reference checking.
 CCI will Garda Vet all volunteers, group leaders, host families and staff.
-All those over 18 will be Garda vetted and CCI will follow best practice in regard to vetting those under 18. - CCI will ensure that all images and data are stored securely and are used in an appropriate manner. - CCI will ensure that all staff and volunteers are aware of this policy and the procedures through which they may raise concerns and express their concerns about the welfare of children/vulnerable adults.
+All those over 18 will be Garda vetted and CCI will follow best practice in regard to vetting those under 18. - CCI will ensure that all images and data are stored securely and are used in an appropriate manner. - CCI will ensure that all staff and volunteers are aware of this policy and the procedures through which they may raise concerns and express their concerns about the welfare of children/vulnerable adults. - CCI will share this policy on its website and have translated copies available in Belarusian and Ukrainian for sharing with children and their guardians. - CCI will request in writing that all CCI Funded Partners are aware of and agree to adhere to the principals and procedures outlined in this document.